PHYRA47/Electra-Ecommerce-Website/README.md

 # Electra Mike Corp E-Commerce Site 🛒

 Welcome to the Electra Mike Corp E-Commerce Site repository!
-This project is a throwback to my beginnings as a programmer — a final assignment from my first-year programming course. 🎓 It's a simple, static e-commerce webpage built primarily with HTML and CSS. 🎨👨‍💻
+This project is a throwback to my beginnings as a programmer — a final assignment from my first-year programming course in collaboration with my partner [Robel Getnet](https://www.linkedin.com/in/robel-getnet-geremew/) from 2017. 🎓 It's a simple, static e-commerce webpage built primarily with HTML and CSS. 🎨👨‍💻

 ## About the Project 📖